 An area without a ceiling/roof is not considered enclosed.

-Determining if the space is enclosed or unenclosed
+the space is enclosed or unenclosed

 To be unenclosed, at least 30% of the area must be open and allow the free flow of air.
 To work out whether an area is enclosed, you need to compare the Total Open Area with the Total Notional Surface Area.